-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 market based inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 inputs for the asset or liability that are not based on observable market data.
+- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 market based inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 inputs for the asset or liability that are not based on observable market data.

 Derivatives are measured as Level 2 fair value instruments.
+Investment in bond securities and Guaranteed Investment certificates are measured as Level 1 investments.